Your 8th Arrondissement of Paris Guide

 - Givenchy (36 Av Montaigne) luxurious French ready-to-wear clothing and jewelry.

 - Gucci (60 Av Montaigne) Italian-crafted luxury brand celebrated for its leather goods.

 - Louis Vuitton (22 Avenue Montaigne) Parisian luxury brand known for its monogrammed handbags and luggage goods.

 - Prada (12 Av Montaigne) Italian upscale apparel and accessories brand.

 - Yves Saint Laurent (53 Av Montaigne) high-end Parisian designer line offering clothing and accessories for men and women.

 8eme/8th Arrondissement Lodging

 - Amastan (34 Rue Jean Mermoz) vintage vibes with retro interiors and well-curated spaces.

 - Bulgari Hotel (30 Av.
-George V) luxury hotel with great Parisian views.
+George V) luxury hotel from the Bulgari fashion brand with great Parisian views.